 So, something happened.
-After almost two years of being involved with mental health services, I was recently diagnosed with PTSD.
+After almost two years of being involved with mental health services, I was recently diagnosed with CPTSD.

-After two suicide attempts, self-harm and three months’ hospitalisation, I was diagnosed with PTSD.
+After two suicide attempts, self-harm and three months’ hospitalisation, I was diagnosed with CPTSD.

-After almost a year and a half of weekly meetings with my care-coordinator I was diagnosed with PTSD.
+After almost a year and a half of weekly meetings with my care-coordinator I was diagnosed with CPTSD.

 But only after I suggested it myself.

 Since the diagnosis I’ve spent a lot of time studying it in order to understand myself better and the more I find out the more puzzled I am as to why nobody thought about it before me.
 I’m a textbook case of CPTSD.
 All that is missing is a bloody neon sign.
 I mean, how many doctors have I seen?
 How many evaluations I’ve had?